koenighotze/koenighotze.github.io/_drafts/2019-06-23-eventsourcing-part1.md

 Take for example a typical coffee shop „Barstucks“.

 As a customer I enter the stop and order a coffee.
 This results in a new _event_ „Coffee ordered“.
 This is a _fact_.
-Facts never change.
+Facts never change, events do not change.
 Note that facts are usually stated in simple past.
 They have happened.
 Nothing can change that.

 A fact also contains some _payload_ describing the fact.
 In the event „Coffee ordered“ this might be „a large coffee with extra cream but no sugar“.

-Since the event „Coffee ordered“ was produced, some employee that _subscribed_ to such events can now react to that event.
+Since the event „Coffee ordered“ was emitted, some employee that _subscribed_ to such events can now react to that event.
 The employee can start preparing the coffee by looking into the event‘s payload.
 We call reacting to an event _event handling_.
-After the coffee is prepared a new fact can be produced „Coffee prepared“, which might again trigger other _subscribers_.
+After the coffee is prepared a new event can be emitted, „Coffee prepared“, which might again trigger other _subscribers_.

-In parallel a different employee might also react to the „Coffee ordered“ event, triggering the „payment“ process which might then result in an „Order payed“ event - you get the idea.
+A different employee might also react to the „Coffee ordered“ event in parallel, triggering the „payment“ process which might then result in an „Order payed“ event - you get the idea.

 Finally observe, that the customer does not need to wait for the coffee to be prepared in order to pay.
 These processes are _decoupled_ and can be executed in parallel (_asynchronously_).
 Just imagine if all „Barstucks“ customers had to wait for someone to order, then that order to be prepared and payed and finally to be served.
 This would clearly be a very unsatisfactory experience.

 This short example already allows us to draw a couple of important observations:

 * business operations and process result in one or more facts, which we represent as events
+* facts and events do not change
 * other business entities can react to these events and trigger new operations and processes which in turn result in one or more events
 * events and event handling allow parallel execution of business process and decouple the different lines of business

+But how does one get from a business case to actual events?
+Well, this is also a great topic for an extra article.
+In the mean time, allow me to refer you to something called [Eventmodeling](https://www.eventmodeling.org/posts/what-is-event-modeling/).

 ## Event sourcing as an implementation detail

 Based on this simple business example we might wonder about its technical implementation.
 In this section we will look at how we could implement „Barstucks“ and introduce additional concepts along the way.

 Let‘s consider an architecture for „Barstucks“.
-We might follow the microservice approach and setup - for now — three different services
+We might follow the [microservice](https://martinfowler.com/articles/microservices.html) approach and setup - for now — three different services

 * Coffee order service
 * Coffee preparation service